iworks/omnibus/readme.txt

 = 2.5.2 (2024-01-03) =
 * Extra admin CSS has been improved.
 * Handling "Short Term Products" has been fixed.
 Props for [Mychal](https://wordpress.org/support/users/mychal/).
+* The action `iworks_omnibus/wc/save_price_history/action` has been added.
+It can be used to insert a price history change element.
+* The option "I don't have this type of products" for "Short Term Products" has been added.
 * The "Short Term Product" for variants has been added.
-* The option "I don't have this type of products" for "Short Term Products" has been added.

 = 2.5.1 (2024-01-02) =
 * Checking before price comparison has been added. [#17](https://github.com/iworks/omnibus/issues/17).
 Props for [Niko Vittaniemi](https://wordpress.org/support/users/nikov/).